Decoherence-free interaction and maximally entangled state generation in giant-atom semi-infinite waveguide systems: TWO GIANT ATOMS IN SEPARATE AND NESTED CONFIGURATIONS

 Similar to the braided configuration case, we generalize the study of DFI in the nested configuration to the region of $\theta \in [n\pi, (n+1)\pi]$, where $n$ is an integer.
 Given the periodicity of the system, the phase shift for the manifestation of DFI in the nested configuration in the region of $\theta \in [n\pi, (n+1)\pi]$ can be easily determined and is given by:

-The concurrences $C_s$ and $C_N$ for two giant atoms in separate and nested configurations as a function of $\theta/\pi$ and $\gamma t$ are plotted in Fig. \ref{fig4}$(c)$ and Fig. \ref{fig5}$(c)$, respectively.
-From Fig. \ref{fig4}$(c)$ and Fig. \ref{fig5}$(c)$, we observe that both concurrences $C_s$ and $C_N$ reach a steady-state value at $\theta = 0$ and $2\pi$, but drop to zero at $\theta = \pi$.
-These behaviors are consistent with those observed in the infinite waveguide scheme \cite{Yin55}.
+The concurrences $C_{eg}^{S}$ and $C_{eg}^{N}$ for two giant atoms in separate and nested configurations as a function of $\theta/\pi$ and $\gamma t$ are plotted in Fig. \ref{fig4}$(c)$ and Fig. \ref{fig5}$(c)$, respectively.
+From Fig. \ref{fig4}$(c)$ and Fig. \ref{fig5}$(c)$, we observe that both concurrences $C_{eg}^{S}$ and $C_{eg}^{N}$ reach a steady-state value at $\theta = 0$ and $2\pi$, but drop to zero at $\theta = \pi$.
+These behaviors are consistent with those observed in the infinite waveguide scheme \cite{Yin55}, as presented in Appendix~\ref{Appendix C}.

-In particular, the value of concurrence $C_s$ can exceed 0.5 when $\theta \rightarrow \pi/2$ and $3\pi/2$, and the concurrence $C_N$ is characterized by periodic oscillations ranging from zero to one at the values of $\theta$ where DFI manifests (i.e., $\theta=\pi/4, 3\pi/4, 5\pi/4, 7\pi/4$).
+In particular, the value of concurrence $C_{eg}^{S}$ can exceed 0.5 when $\theta \rightarrow \pi/2$ and $3\pi/2$, and the concurrence $C_{eg}^{N}$ is characterized by periodic oscillations ranging from zero to one at the values of $\theta$ where DFI manifests (i.e., $\theta=\pi/4, 3\pi/4, 5\pi/4, 7\pi/4$).
 This indicates that two nested giant atoms in the semi-infinite waveguide system can also be prepared in the maximally entangled state.
-Notably, in the infinite waveguide scheme \cite{Yin55}, it is not possible to generate entangled states with concurrence exceeding 0.5 in the separate configuration as well as maximally entangled states in the nested configuration.
+Notably, in the infinite waveguide scheme \cite{Yin55}, as detailed in Appendix \ref{Appendix C}, it is not possible to generate entangled states with concurrence exceeding 0.5 in the separate configuration, nor to obtain maximally entangled states in the nested configuration.